It’s not easy finding the right dress shoe types for your conventional suit.

 Brogues were first invented in Scotland.
 Farmers used them as work boots thanks to the broguing in the shoe, which helped get rid of moisture inside.

 To be fair, broguing is a perforation style to the shoe rather than a type.
-We consider them as a type for simplicity.
+We consider them as types for simplicity.

 In reality, only specific dress shoe types (Oxfords, Derbies, Bluchers, etc.) can have brogues.